Alloa Athletic F.C.

-Formed as Alloa in 1880, the football club shortly changed its name to Alloa Association, and then to Alloa Athletic in 1881.
-Upon joining the Scottish Football League in 1921 they returned to Alloa, before reverting to Alloa Athletic in 1997.
+According to the official club history, they were formed as Clackmannan County in 1878, the football club shortly changing its name to Alloa Association and then to Alloa Athletic in 1883.

-The club compete in Scottish League One as a member of the Scottish Professional Football League.

 The club was elected to the second tier of the Scottish Football League in 1921–22, earning promotion to the top flight in its first season after winning the Second Division.
 Below the top two tiers, Alloa Athletic has finished runners-up in the third tier a record nine times without ever winning, the most recent coming in 2016–17, when they failed to gain promotion to the Championship via the play-offs.

 Alloa Athletic first entered in the Scottish Cup in 1883, its best result reaching the quarter-finals on three occasions, the last in 1988.
 The club's best result in a national cup competition was reaching the final of the Scottish Challenge Cup thrice; winning in 1999 and finishing runners-up in 2001 and 2015.

 The club's nickname is 'The Wasps', referring to its home colours of black and gold hoops.
 Alloa Athletic has been based at Recreation Park in Alloa since 1895.